-MUAP 1244 FRESHMAN FRENCH HORN (1-1) CREDIT 2 Prerequisite: A grade of C or higher in MUAP 1243
+MUAP 1244 FRESHMAN FRENCH HORN (1-1) CREDIT 2

 This is a continuation of MUAP 1243.
 Repertoire that requires more complex technical skills from at least three eras will be studied.
 Students must have at least scales, two etudes and three pieces prepared for their jury and perform one composition on the departmental recital.
 They must also have started three additional pieces.
 One piece or movement of a composition must be prepared with an accompanist.